 “What was the toughest part of your last job?”

 “What type of duties have you previously had to perform?”

 “What is important to you in a job?”

 “How will this job fit into your career plan?”

 Your previous employment history and work ethic will be very important to the interviewer in evaluating your suitability for the job.
 Be sure to show that you are a hard working employee, with examples from previous employment that are relevant to the job you’re applying for.

-- “Why did you choose to study your degree/college curse/PhD/etc?”
+“Why did you choose to study your degree/college course/PhD/etc?”